 Preferred travel suppliers are the recommended ways to arrange university travel.
-For more information regarding preferred travel suppliers, as well as hotel, rental car and parking suppliers, please visit <a href="Mountainto-color: blue, color: blue,
+For more information regarding preferred travel suppliers, as well as hotel, rental car and parking suppliers, please visit CMU Travel Information.

 Travel Cards, both departmental and individual, are obligated to adhere to both the BTE and Purchasing Policies.
 Failure to do so will result in non-compliance with the University Card Program Guidelines.